 aggressive radiation treatments, and an eight month regime of maintenance chemo.
 By the Grace of God, her last MRI on December

 14, 2009, showed no changes and no return of cancer.
-Prayers from hundreds of friends and family have so far been answered.
+Prayers from hundreds of friends and family had been answered.
+In 2016,

-monitored now more for the effects of the chemotherapy he received and less for the disease itself.
-We visit the clinic yearly.
+Children’s.
+He is monitored now more for the effects of the chemotherapy he received and less for the disease itself.

 On July 4, 2011, our sweet

 6-year-old son/brother, Tony, left this earth and is now experiencing the joys of eternal life in Heaven.
 In October 2008,

 at the age of 3, Tony was diagnosed with medulloblastoma, a pediatric brain cancer.
 He underwent surgery, 31 radiation treatments,

 and intense high-dose chemotherapy (followed by stem cell rescue).
 Tony experienced about a year of clean scans, but relapsed

 in June 2010.
 After another year of various chemotherapy treatments and two surgeries, Tony succumbed to the disease.
 We are

 heartbroken, but are focusing upon treasuring every moment of this life just as Tony did.
 He had a zest and joy for life that